-On the same day that I photographed the abandoned Broadway Hotel in Brisbane, I nearly managed to find a way into Wolston Park Hospital, in Wacol, Brisbane.
+On the same day that I explored and photographed the abandoned Broadway Hotel in Brisbane, I almost managed to document the Wacol Mental Asylum in Brisbane, Australia.
 I had my head underneath the wired fence when a policeman drove up to the building and told me that not only was I trespassing, but rapists and murderers were wandering around and might kill me.
-I removed myself from the fence and thanked the officer for his words of caution and apologised for trespassing.

 But I couldn’t accept defeat so quickly.
 After all, it is one of the oldest mental asylum in Australia and one of the most protected abandoned buildings in the country.
 I wanted to know why.

 I walked the perimeter of the site again looking for any other way in that didn’t involve me breaking through the fence surrounding the ruins.
 I knew there was a basement section, so I tried snooping around for a tunnel or underground entrance, but the policeman was back in flash, this time driving onto the grass right up to me.

 As you can see in the photo below, I was being stalked by the police AND kangaroos!
 Unfortunately, I had to accept defeat and say I’d try again another day.